Conversations For Transformation: Essays Inspired By The Ideas Of Werner Erhard

 January 31, 2020

-This essay, Empty And Meaningless V, is the fifth in a septology inspired by the distinction Empty And Meaningless:
+This essay, Empty And Meaningless V, is the fifth in an octology fleshing out the distinction Empty And Meaningless:

 If you take it on ie if you stand in Werner Erhard's "Life is empty and meaningless, and it's empty and meaningless that it's empty and meaningless", what do you see?
 What do you get?
 What's it like for you?
 What does life, the world, and the universe look like when you take on and look at them from its extraordinary perspective?